How can we help you today?

 • New generic TLDs (new gTLDs): These newer extensions provide more branding flexibility, with examples like .tech, .store, and .design.

-• Country code top level domains (ccTLDs): These are two-letter extensions tied to countries or regions, such as .us for the United States and .uk for the United Kingdom.
+• Country code top level domains (ccTLDs): ccTLDs are two-letter extensions tied to countries or regions, such as .us for the United States and .uk for the United Kingdom.
 But sometimes, ccTLDs can become gTLDs later, just like the .cc domain extension.

-Top 10 most common domain extensions
+Top 10 most popular domain extensions

 Now that we’ve covered the basics, let’s look at the most popular domain extensions used online according to Statista’s 2025 data.